kenthua/asm-observability-lab/docs/asm-slo.md

 ## Cloud Monitoring

-1. The ASM dashboard as shown above shows the error rate for the respective services.
-The same metrics can also be shown using Cloud Monitoring.
-You can do this by using a custom dashboard created for this workshop.
-Navigate from the hamburger menu **Monitoring -> Dashboards -> Services Dashboard - Production**
+1. Metrics can also be queried and observed using Cloud Monitoring.
+A custom dashboard in Cloud Monitoring was created for this lab to show some of the important signals.
+Navigate from the hamburger menu, **Monitoring > Dashboards > Services Dashboard - Production**

     <img src="./img/ops-dashboard.png" width=30% height=30%>